camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/management-api.md

 ## Exporters API

-Exporters API is used for the operations of the [dual region deployment](/self-managed/operational-guides/multi-region/dual-region-ops.md/).
+The Exporters API is used for [dual region deployment](/self-managed/operational-guides/multi-region/dual-region-ops.md/) operations, and allows for enabling and disabling configured exporters.
 By default, all configured exporters are enabled.

-When an exporter is enabled, the log is compacted only after the records are exported to this exporter.
-When an exporter is disabled, records are not exported to this exporter anymore and the log will be compacted.
+When **enabled**, records are exported to the exporter.
+The log is compacted only after the records are exported.
+When **disabled**, records are _not_ exported to the exporter, and the log will be compacted.

-The OpenAPI spec for this API can be found [here](https://github.com/camunda/camunda/blob/main/dist/src/main/resources/api/cluster/exporter-api.yaml)
+The OpenAPI spec for this API can be found [here](https://github.com/camunda/camunda/blob/main/dist/src/main/resources/api/cluster/exporter-api.yaml).

 <Tabs groupId="exporters" defaultValue="enable" queryString values={[{label: 'Enable an exporter', value: 'enable' },{label: 'Disable an exporter', value: 'disable' }, {label: 'Monitor', value: 'monitor'}]} >

 <TabItem value="enable">

-To enable a previously disabled exporter, send the following request to the gateway's management API.
-The exporter must be already configured in the cluster.
-When enabling, you can optionally provide another exporter from which it should initialize it's state from.
-The other exporter must be of the same type.
+When enabling an exporter, the exporter must be already configured in the cluster.
+To initialize an exporter's state, an existing exporter's ID can be provided in the optional `initializeFrom` field.
+Both exporters must be of the same type.

+To enable a previously disabled exporter, send the following request to the gateway's management API:

 ```
 POST actuator/exporters/{exporterId}/enable